Postgraduate Loans (PGL)

 Student Finance England explains what you can get.

-The University applies a discretionary alumni reward (percentage discount on tuition fees) where alumni meet certain criteria on particular courses.
-For more information, please contact email@example.com.
+From September 2018, the University applies a discretionary alumni reward where alumni meet certain criteria on particular postgraduate taught courses.

 The University has officially launched a number of new scholarships courtesy of its partnership with Santander Group.

 The scholarships range from £200 to £5,000 and they include funding for research projects in the UK and overseas; language exchange programmes; funding for strategic sectors such as ocean renewable energy projects; and initiatives to promote volunteering and the development of employability skills.

 Visit the Santander scholarships pages for further information

 The Roland Levinsky Memorial Fund offers current students (undergraduate and postgraduate) the opportunity to enhance their University experience through extra-curricular activities.

 Awards of up to £1500 enable you to take part in activities which could include anything from participation in a society or field trip, to undertaking a research expedition overseas.

 Visit the Roland Levinsky Memorial Fund awards pages to learn more